jagrutivichare/CSP595_Big_Data/README.md

 # CSP595 Big Data Course at Illinois Institute of Technology
-HDFS operations, Spark, Hive, Pig, RDD, Dataframes
+HDFS operations, Spark, Hive, Pig, RDD, Dataframes, Cassandra

 This course covers following:
 1. How to execute simple HDFS operations and create hadoop cluster on Microsoft Azure